 Eight excellent tips for living that my parents gave me.:

---“Energy.”
+–“Energy.”
 Very true.
 The first chapter of The Happiness Project is devoted to energy.
-(Here are nine tips for giving yourself an energy boost in the next ten minutes.)

 My parents never gave me relationship advice or weighed in on my boyfriends (true, I only had two real boyfriends, one of whom I married, but I’m sure it was hard to resist nevertheless).